Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 - [ ] LAWN paper
 	- [ ] reading SOA, Research gap
 	- [ ] Meeting and tasks with Roshan

+26/11 - 27/11 - 28/11- 29/11 - 30/11- 1/12-2

+- [ ] Mesh test bed setup
+- [ ] Initial idea for Test bed and tests to run - Then follow-up discussion with Christopher
+- [ ] Dronnect paper
+- [ ] LTE dongle, Rasp pi and Pixhawk
+- [ ] Goals for the simulation setup for